Amazon, without a doubt, is considered the top online retailer in the United States.

 Problem 5: Lack of SEO Audit

-While the above-mentioned tips can help you determine your store’s pitfalls, it may not be enough.
-After all, an untrained eye cannot detect ‘concealed’ SEO problems.
+While the above-mentioned ecommerce SEO strategy and tips can help you determine your store’s pitfalls, it may not be enough.
+After all, an untrained eye cannot detect ‘concealed’ SEO errors and problems.

-With that being said, an audit is a helpful way to improve your website so you can boost your sales.
+With that being said, a website audit is a helpful way to improve your ecommerce website so you can boost your sales.

-This activity, which is spearheaded by SEO experts, can help determine your website’s health and spam presence (if any).
-An SEO audit can also provide suggestions regarding the content, especially now that the A9 algorithm is more discerning than ever.
+Website audit, which SEO experts spearhead, can help determine your website’s health and spam presence (if any).
+An SEO website audit can also provide suggestions regarding the content, especially now that the A9 algorithm is more discerning than ever.

 Selling products on Amazon is easy to do.
 However, attracting a buyer can be hard.
 More than just lowering your price and offering Prime shipping, you need to make sure your content is good in the eyes of the A9 algorithm.

-As such, it is best to have an SEO expert look into your store for the best results.
-Not only will it help enhance your search rankings, but it also hugely improves buyer conversion.
+As such, it is best to have an SEO expert look into your store for an SEO website audit for the best results.
+Not only will it help enhance your search rankings, but website audit will also hugely improve buyer conversion rates.